getsentry/sentry-docs/src/collections/_documentation/platforms/php/symfony.md

 and on the [PHP specific SDK docs]({% link _documentation/platforms/php/index.md %}#php-specific-options).

-Below you can find additional documentation that is specific to the bundle usage, or information about the sensible default values that are used in some cases.
+Below you can find additional documentation that is specific to the bundle usage, or information about the sensible default values that you can use in some cases.

 #### before_breadcrumb and before_send
 The `before_breadcrumb` and `before_send` options both accept a `callable`; thus, you cannot provide it directly through